LucaScheller/VFX-UsdSurvivalGuide/docs/src/dcc/houdini/hda/overview.md

 If we want to preview xform/deformation motionblur that is not based on the `velocities`/`accelerations` attribute, then we have to pre-cache the time samples in interactive sessions.
 This is as simple as adding a LOPs cache node as shown above.
 ~~~

+Also check out our [Tips & Tricks section](../faq/overview.md#timeSampleValueMightBeTimeVarying) to see how we can query if an attribute is time sampled or only has a default value.
+This is a bit different in Houdini than bare-bone USD, because we often only have a single time sample for in session generated data.

 ### Layer Size/Count <a name="hdaLayerSizeCount"></a>
 As mentioned in the [overview](#overview), layer content size can become an issue.